Reminder of SFC’s Strategic Priorities for 2024-2026

 4. Institutional Efficiency: Streamlining for Success

-The SFC is modernising its own operations and expects licensed corporations to do the same by utilising digital tools and strong defences.
+The SFC is modernising its own operations and expects licensed corporations in Hong Kong to do the same by utilising digital tools and strong defences.
 There is a focus on:

 - Implementing AI-driven workflows to match the SFC’s efficiency goals and streamline processes.